misindelka/RISE_CLIENT/README.md

 Use : yarn start

-To run the app in the development mode.\
+To run the app in the development mode :

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.